The many faces and roles of a manager

 The Fire Extinguisher

 When managers are in this mode, they thrive under pressure and love being needed.
-In the face of urgent requests or emergencies, they default into problem-solving mode.
+In the face of urgent requests or emergencies, they default to problem-solving mode.
 The Fire Extinguisher is both analytical and methodical, breaking down complex problems into manageable parts.
 They lead by example and bring calm to their team by having their backs.

 How to increase your Fire Extinguisher score

 Fire extinguishers readily employ a psychological tool called cognitive reappraisal to reframe their initial reaction to a difficult situation.
-For example, if an urgent request lands on their table and they feel a strong physiological response (e.g., increased heart rate, sweaty palms, etc.) instead of thinking “I’m feeling stressed!” they reframe the response, “My body is getting ready for the challenge!”
+For example, if an urgent request lands on their table and they feel a strong physiological response (e.g., increased heart rate, sweaty palms, etc.), instead of thinking, “I’m feeling stressed!” they reframe the response, “My body is getting ready for the challenge!”

 To reframe effectively, Fire Extinguishers ask questions like:

-• How else can I see the situation?
+- How else can I see the situation?

-• What is another reaction I could have?
+- What is another reaction I could have?

-• What’s a useful frame here?
+- What’s a useful frame here?

 The Hypeperson

-A manager in this mode, ensures team members are motivated and confident in their abilities.
+A manager in this mode ensures team members are motivated and confident in their abilities.
 They work diligently to create a good fit between individuals on their team and the work they are doing.
 They believe in the potential of each team member and excel at boosting morale when projects are tough (helping to see the light at the end of the tunnel).
 They use their 1-on-1s to create individual development plans and figure out how best to help team members with career progression.

 How to increase your Hypeperson score

-To create a better fit between the person and the work they are doing, the Hypeperson has what at LifeLabs Learning we call ‘Zoom Out’ conversations with their direct reports.
+To create a better fit between the person and the work they are doing, the Hypeperson has what, at LifeLabs Learning, we call ‘Zoom Out’ conversations with their direct reports.
 The goal of the conversation is to take a break from everyday work to zoom out and see the bigger picture patterns for each person.
 For example:

 The Wise One